taehoio/OneononeApp/openapi/QuestionsApi.md

 const apiInstance = new .QuestionsApi(configuration);

 let body:.QuestionsApiGetQuestionRequest = {
-  // any | ID of question to return
+  // number | ID of question to return
-  questionId: null,
+  questionId: 1,
 };

 apiInstance.getQuestion(body).then((data:any) => {